seanthegeek/seanthegeek.github.io/_posts/2024-11-25-how-bluesky-account-verification-works.md

 ### Changing a handle leaves your old handle open for squatting

-Once your handle is changed to a domain the old `.bsky.social` handle is free for anyone to take over.
+The Bluesky verification guide [warns]((https://bsky.social/about/blog/4-28-2023-domain-handle-tutorial)):

+> If you change your default Bluesky username (with the .`bsky.social suffix`) to a website URL, your old username will be available for someone else to use.
+However, any tags or mentions with your old handle will still point to your account.
+If you'd like to keep your old `.bsky.social` username, we recommend creating a second account to hold that username.

+Not an ideal situation.

-### Your handle will no longer match your X handle
+### Your Bluesky handle will no longer match your X handle

+After Elon started charging $100/month for X API access, X migration tools had to switch from using the X API to using a browser extention that pages though a list on the `following` page, where profile data can be truncated.

-Many X to Bluesky migration tools will search for matching accounts based on an X handle ending with `.bsky.social`.
+Migration tools like the Sky follower Bridge search for matching accounts based on an X handle ending with `.bsky.social`.
+If your Bluesky account handle does not match your X handle. the author of Sky Follower Bridge [recommends](https://github.com/kawamataryo/sky-follower-bridge/issues/64) making sure the display names at least match so it can still find your account that way.

 ### Lookalike domains